-You can see it’s a much lengthier list of programs that all start at some point when I log in to my my machine.
+You can see it’s a much lengthier list of programs all starting at some point when I log in to my my machine.

 How do we figure out which ones we actually need?

-Many of the items in the Startup list are components obviously related to software you recognize.
+Many of the items in the Startup list are components obviously related to software you’ll recognize.

 For the rest, right-click on the item and you’ll find there’s a handy “Search online” link.